Years after nun's murder, church activists face threats in lawless Amazon

-ANAPU, Brazil, Sept 12 (Reuters) - Fourteen years ago, on a dirt road near a remote settlement in northern Brazil, a gunman paid by local cattle ranchers executed a U.S. nun who had spent much of her life fighting to save the Amazon rainforest and advocating for the rural poor.
+ANAPU, Brazil (Reuters) - Fourteen years ago, on a dirt road near a remote settlement in northern Brazil, a gunman paid by local cattle ranchers executed a U.S. nun who had spent much of her life fighting to save the Amazon rainforest and advocating for the rural poor.

 The 2005 killing of 73-year-old Dorothy Stang, who was shot six times in the chest, back and head, shocked the world.